Disease Guide ·Cherry Eye ·2026

 The Bilateral Eye Trap

-If cherry eye occurs in one eye, the second eye often follows.
-Some insurers classify the second eye as related to the first — meaning it might be considered pre-existing or part of the same condition with one deductible.
+If one eye develops cherry eye, the second often follows.
+Some insurers classify the second eye as related to the first - potentially pre-existing or one deductible total.
 Others treat each eye independently.
-Clarify this before the second eye prolapses.
+Clarify before the second eye prolapses.

 Red flag · Deductible